University of Mannheim: Governance

-The University of Mannheim is administrated by the Rectorate, which comprises the Rector (President), three Pro-Rectors (Vice Presidents) and the Chancellor, who is also head of the central administration.
+The University of Mannheim is administered by the Rectorate, which comprises the Rector (President), three Pro-Rectors (Vice Presidents) and the Chancellor, who is also head of the central administration.
 The main task of the rectorate as executive body is to implement the strategic aims concluded by the University Council (Universitätsrat).
-Since October 2012 the UMA is headed by rector Ernst-Ludwig von Thadden.
+Since October 2024 the UMA is headed by rector Thomas Fetzer.

 The Senate is the "legislative branch" of the university.
-The rector and the members of the rectorate are senators ex officio, as are also the deans of the faculties.
+The rector and the members of the rectorate are senators ex officio, as are the deans of the faculties.
 Another 18 senators are elected for four-year terms, within the following quotas: nine university professors, three academic staff, three delegates of the student body, and three employees of the university administration.
 The University Council is the advisory board to the aforementioned entities.

 The Allgemeiner Studierendenausschuss of the University of Mannheim (AStA) is the student government of the university.
 It is elected by the Student Parliament (StuPa) which in turn is elected by the entire student body.
 Elections are held each year.
 The AStA's task is representing the interests of the UMA students.